 Convenience procedures to use as the writer given to with-input-from-request.

-writer/directory can be used to send a single directory to the IPFS node.
+writer/directory can be used to send a single directory to the Kubo node.
 The arguments of this function are similar to those of writer/file.
 NOTE: This does not send other files or directories contained in the specified directory, only an empty directory.
-For sending a file tree read on.
+For sending a file tree read next.

-writer/filesystem can be used to send a file tree to the IPFS node. path specifies the path of the root of the tree you want to send.
-For details on the other parameters see the documentation for find-files of chicken.file.
+writer/filesystem can be used to send a file tree to the Kubo node. path specifies the root of the tree you want to send.
+For details on the other parameters see the documentation for find-files of (chicken file).

-If neither of these three procedures quite fit your requirements, you can always build yourself the list to pass to with-input-from-request. writer/file* and writer/directory* may prove useful.
-They're similar to their non-asterisked counterparts, but they return a single entry instead of an entry wrapped in a list (as is expected by with-input-from-request).
-For an example usage of these see the examples section.
+If none of these procedures quite fit your requirements, you can always build the writer list to pass to with-input-from-request yourself. writer/file*, writer/directory*, writer/port*, and writer/string* may prove useful.
+They're similar to their non-asterisked counterparts, but they return a single entry instead of an entry wrapped in a list.
+See the examples section.

 This module exports the low-level procedures on which the high-level procedures are built.

 - writer/internal path #!optional name (headers '())procedure

 These are used internally by most writer/* procedures.
 They may be useful to define your own writers when those already available don't suit your needs.